SachinthaAbeygunasekara/iHungry_Burger_Shop/README.md

 iHungry Burger Shop Management System is a Java Swing application built using the **MVC design pattern**.
 It allows the burger shop to efficiently manage customer orders, update order details, search customer & order history, and view categorized order lists.

-This project follows the coursework specification provided by iCET and implements all required validations and functionalities.

 ---

 ## 🛠️ Technologies Used